Rabita1767/Fundamentals-of-Full-Stack-Web-Development/javascript.md

 ## What is Javascript and how does it work?

 Javascript is a synchronous and single-threaded programming language.
 When we declare a programming language to be single-threaded it means that language can execute one line of code at a time.
 Again, when we declare a programming language to be synchronous we mean, that can complete execution of the current task then take on another one.
-So as javascript is a single-thread and synchronous programming language, It can execute one line at a time and after completation of that current execution it start execution of the next line.
+So as javascript is a single-threaded and synchronous programming language, It can execute one line at a time and after completion of that current execution, it starts execution of the next line.

-Another interesting fact about javascript is, here everything happens inside an execution context.
+Another interesting fact about javascript is, here everything happens inside an **Execution Context**.

 ---